Budget-Friendly Christmas Gifts for Your Last Minute Shopping

 With the digital age advancing faster than we expected (or even wanted), handwritten letters are also rapidly taking a backseat.
 Getting in touch with your loved ones over social media is nice – it’s convenient, accessible, and cheap.
 But there’s just something super heartwarming with writing your own letters.

 There’s something about the penmanship of a person that makes it really personal.
 Do you agree?
-It might sound corny, but it’s one of the best gifts I received this year when Augustin Ra sent me a handwritten letter.
+It might sound corny, but it’s one of the best gifts I received this year when a fellow blogger and friend sent me a handwritten letter.

 Speaking of which, Papemelroti is known for selling recycled items.
 They have different knickknacks and notebooks, so it’s perfect for both art lovers and writers.
 Their products are also very cheap – one huge notebook can only cost 100-200 pesos.
 What a steal, right?!